 - 200g eggs (about 3 large eggs), at room temperature.

 - Preheat the oven to 175°C/350°F/Gas Mark 4, then grease and flour your Nordic Ware U.K citrus loaf pan and put it to one side

 - Put the butter, vanilla extract and sugar into a bowl and cream it together.
 Add eggs one at a time and mix well between each egg added.
-Add the flour and mix until smooth, you can use a hand whisk if you cannot get it smooth enough.
+Add the flour and yoghurt and mix until smooth, you can use a hand whisk if you cannot get it smooth enough.

 - Put the mixture in to the Nordic Ware U.K citrus pan and smooth the surfaces.

 - Bake in the preheated oven for 40-45 minutes (depending on your oven) or until well risen and golden brown and the cake feel springy when lightly pressed.
 Check on it after 35 minutes and if it is browning too brown and you think it might burn cover with foil and continue baking.